 Notice of Procedural Safeguards for Parents/Guardians of Students with Disabilities

 The District identifies students with suspected disabilities through preschool screenings and individualized testing requested by parents, school employees or referrals from State agencies such as DCFS, the ISBE or community agencies and deemed to be appropriate by the District.

-Students with suspected disabilities are evaluated by a team of qualified individuals in all areas of suspected disability, which could include the following domains: cognitive functioning, academic achievement, functional performance, communication status, motor abilities, health, hearing and vision, socio-emotional status.
+Students with suspected disabilities are evaluated by a team of qualified individuals in all areas of suspected disability, which could include the following domains: cognitive functioning, academic achievement, functional performance, communication status, motor abilities, health, hearing and vision and socio-emotional status.
 Parents are included in determining the scope of the evaluation as part of the team and must consent to the assessment prior to it taking place.
-For specific information regarding our procedures, please see:

-If you are concerned about your child's learning ability, please contact your child's teacher, the principal or the Director of Student Services, Cristy Meyer.
+If you are concerned about your child's learning ability, please contact your child's teacher, the principal or the Director of Student Services, Kyle Gerdes (815-754-2290).

 Requests should be made in writing and identify the nature of your concerns and how it impacts your child in school and school related activities.
 Within 14 school days, the school team will arrange a meeting to discuss the need for further assessments.